theadamvaughan/secret_santa/README.md

 # Running the App

-First add a `.env` file to `backend/` and set a variable to point to the MongoDB resource.
+First add a `.env` file to the root of the project and set a variable to point to the MongoDB resource.

 ```
 DB=mongodb+srv://...